d365collaborative/ax2012.tools/docs/Import-AXModelStoreV2.md

 ```

 ### -Apply
-Switch to instruct the cmdlet to switch modelstore with the SchemaName in as the current code
+Instruct the cmdlet to switch modelstore with the SchemaName in as the current code

 ```yaml
 Type: SwitchParameter